naatin777/LaTeX-Graphics-Helper/vsc-extension-quickstart.md

 ## About this Extension

 This VS Code extension provides helpful tools for working with graphics in LaTeX documents.
-It allows you to easily crop PDF files and convert Draw.io diagrams to PDF format directly within VS Code.
+It allows you to easily crop PDF files, convert image formats, convert Draw.io diagrams to PDF, and generate LaTeX code using Gemini AI, all directly within VS Code.
 It also allows you to insert LaTeX code for PDF files by dragging and dropping them into your editor.

 ## Features